 The ADM1073 incorporates dual pin undervoltage and overvoltage detection, with a programmable operating voltage window.
 When the voltage on the UV pin falls below the UV falling threshold or the voltage on the OV pin rises above the OV rising threshold, a fault signal is generated that disables the linear current regulator and results in the GATE pin being pulled low.
-The voltage fault signal is time filtered so that faults of a duration less than the UV glitch filter time (0.6 ms) and OV glitch filter time (5 $\mu$ s) do not force the gate drive low.
-The filter operates only on the faulting edge, that is, on a high-to-low transition on the undervoltage monitor and on a low-to-high transition on the overvoltage monitor.
+The voltage fault signal is time filtered so that faults of a duration less than the UV glitch filter time (0.6 ms) and OV glitch filter time (5 μ s) do not force the gate drive low.
+The filter operates only on the faulting edge, that is, on a high-to-low transition on the undervoltage monitor.